ved1beta/moded-nano/README.md

 # Moded-Nano

 A lightweight implementation of GPT training, heavily referenced from [modded nanogpt](https://github.com/kellerjordan/nanogpt) by Keller Jordan.
-This project focuses on improved data loaders, Hugging Face dataset support, and support for training on consumer gpus
+This project focuses on improved data loaders, Hugging Face dataset support, and support for training on consumer GPUs

 # Features

 ## GPU
 - detection for GPU capabilities(CUDA, FP8, FlexAttention)
-- fall back for CPU training if no GPU is available
+- Fallback for CPU training if no GPU is available

 ## Data Flexibility
-- Supports for datasets synthetic and Hugging Face datasets
+- Support for synthetic datasets and Hugging Face datasets
-- torkenization and data processing pipeline for HF datasets
+- Torkenization and data processing pipeline for HF datasets

 ## Command Line Interface
-- added more command line options for training
+- added more command-line options for training

 ## FP8 Support
-- support for FP8 training where supported
+- support for FP8 training, where supported
 - fallback if not supported